petrSchreiber/BetweenTheBubbles-tb/Conventions.md

 ### L

 #### level (lvl)
-A level is composed by _minimum_ one world.
+A level is an aera composed by _minimum_ one world.
 The player must have achieved all pre-set requirement to access the next level.

 ### P